ballerburg9005/wikipedia-live-telnet/README.md

 * in development: navigation keys don't work instantly to interrupt while the client still receives text
 * in development: guestbook
 * in development: various other improvements
+* integrate powerful free models from Openrouter.ai properly
+* implement ability for users to paste models and API keys from Openrouter.ai, perhaps store them with user accounts

 ## general guide running